 “My legs were heavy and I was just staring into space.
 My vision started to blur.
 It took about an hour and a half for the actual trip to start.
 But when it did, that’s when the infamous spiders appeared.
 They were all over the sidewalk.
 Then the voices.
 The voices were voices that I didn’t recognize.
 I couldn’t tell what they were saying because there were so many of them talking at once.
 Then they started calling my name.
 This was when I started to get really scared.
 I was walking home and when I got to my house, I saw ghosts sitting on my front lawn.
 There were about 6 or 7.
 Just sitting Indian style, some on one knee, just on my lawn.”

 He goes on to describe other graphic things that he saw, including his room, which was covered in bugs.
 But the end result was that he took 500mg of Dramamine and he got scared.
-He saw some weird stuff, but he had fun.
+He saw some weird stuff, but he claims to have had fun.

 It is difficult to say how one instance of abuse can lead to an addiction.
 But many people may continue to use Dramamine simply because they are curious about what happens next.
 Seasoned drug abusers may understand that the images they see are not real.
 They might be interested to see what new visions their minds will come up with.

 Most people who misuse Dramamine are only doing it to experience the psychedelic drug trip that follows.
-They fail to recognize that they are actually playing with a drug that can be highly addictive.
+They fail to recognize that they are actually playing with a drug that can be highly addictive if this behavior continues.

 Dramamine addiction may be one of the strangest addictions most people have ever heard of.
 But the reality is that it is very real, and more prevalent today than ever before.